stasaki/clei2block/README.md

     * `train_y_col.txt.gz`: sample id
     * `train_y_row.txt.gz`: gene id

-Sample order must be identical for all inputs.
-Gene order must be identical for linear regression inputs and protein outcome.
+Sample orders must be identical for all inputs.
+Gene orders must be identical for linear regression inputs and protein outcomes.
 Test data should follow the same format, but the file name begins with `test` instead of `train`.

 Run clei2blck model with the demo data through docker

     time docker run --rm --gpus all -v $(pwd)/../:/var  pytorch/pytorch:1.2-cuda10.0-cudnn7-runtime  /bin/bash -c "pip install pandas; python /var/functions/clei2block.py /var/demo-data/ /var/demo-out/ 100 800 none mRNA mRNA"

-The training the model takes about 3 minutes.
-This script run clei2block 5 times and the results will be in subdirectories from `0` to `4`.
+The training of the model takes about 3 minutes.
+This script runs clei2block 5 times and the results will be in subdirectories from `0` to `4`.
 In each subdirectory, you will see the following outputs.

   * `trained_model.pt`: trained pytorch model
   * `train_loss.txt`: loss for training data
   * `valid_loss.txt`: loss for validation data
   * `val_index.txt`: sample index used for validation data
-  * `test_prediction.npy`: predicted protein values for testing data stored as numpy array
+  * `test_prediction.npy`: predicted protein values for testing data stored as NumPy array

 ### Check if the loss is decreased as expected
 Launch R